KKretser/learngit/README.md

-This is repo to just learn Git and GitHub
+This is simple repo to just learn Git and GitHub